ndisalvio3/apt/README.md

 # apt
-Public repository for people to distribute .deb packages with
+A Universal Public repository for people to distribute .deb packages with.